 We want your feedback on the future planning of Auckland's city centre.
-The City Centre Masterplan and the Waterfront Plan are being refreshed and combined as part of its six-yearly upgrade.
+The City Centre Masterplan and the Waterfront Plan are being refreshed and combined to better reflect the city's unprecedented growth.

 Have your say on the City Centre Masterplan refresh